ribtoks/mink/README.md

 Crawl a file with a list of URLs (1 per each line):

 `cat urls.txt | mink -f csv > report.csv`

+## Limitations

+Currently mink does not handle javascript-based pages well.